Pythagoras numbers of orders in biquadratic fields: Pythagoras number is at least 5 (up to seven exceptions)

 We start with $\K_3$.
 The defining inequality implies $30 \geq s$, so we have $10 \leq m \leq 29$.
 It suffices to go through all square-free $m \not\equiv 1 \pmod4$ in this interval and for each of them to list all square-free $s$ satisfying $m < s \leq \frac{31+m}{2}$.
 We also omit cases where $s=m+4,m+8,m+12$.
 The full list of the eighteen pairs $(m,s)$ such that $\BQ{m}{s} \in \K_3$ follows:

-We omitted the fields $(10,15)$ and $(14,21)$, since we require $t$ to be the largest of the three number $m,s,t$, while these fields contain $\sqrt6$ and $\sqrt7$, respectively.
+We omitted the fields $(10,15)$ and $(14,21)$, since we require $t$ to be the largest of the three number $m,s,t$, while these fields contain $\sqrt6$.
 Therefore, they do not belong to $\K$ and are handled in Subsection \ref{ss:67}.

 The finiteness of $\K_2$ is less obvious.
 However, using the notation with $t_0<s_0<m_0$, one can write

 so the values of $m_0$ and hence also $s_0$ and $t_0$ are bounded.
 With a little care, it is quite fast and simple to find a complete list by hand. \notabene{The most convenient way of listing all triples $(t_0,s_0,m_0)$ which correspond to a field in $\K_2$ is probably to observe that the above inequality implies $t_0 \leq \frac{29}{3} < 10$, so since $t_0$ is square-free, one has $t_0 \in \{1,2,3,5,6,7\}$.
 Going over these possibilities one by one, one has to look for solutions $m,s$ (which are coprime, square-free, and multiples of $t_0$) of inequalities obtained by plugging the given value of $t_0$ into $31 \geq s + m\bigl(\frac{s}{t_0^2} - 2\bigr)$.
 For example, if $t_0=2$, then the values $m=10$ and $s=14$ are the smallest possible, and they satisfy the inequality -- so they would belong to $\K_2$, were it not for the fact that $s=m+4$ is forbidden.
 Otherwise $m \geq 14$ and $s \geq 22$ (other even numbers are not square-free), but $s + m\bigl(\frac{s}{4} - 2\bigr) \geq 22 + 14\bigl(\frac{22}{4}-2\bigr) = 71 > 2$, so there are no other solutions with $t_0=2$.}